 To change your logo go to the 'Page Master' under the 'Design' menu

 I know not why this is not included in the Sailing Directions, on a calm day with northerly weather it is superb, a wide open bay looking over towards Tobermory.
-The single track road above the bay is far enough away not to be obtrusive, and anyway there is not much traffic.
-Ashore there is a somewhat sandy beach, OK for sand castles, and behind that a well tended field with sheep.
+The single-track road above the bay is far enough away not to be obtrusive, and anyway there is not much traffic.
+Ashore there is a somewhat sandy beach, OK for sand castles, and behind that a well-tended field with sheep.
 But not just sheep.
 Over the centuries the farmers have kept away from and have now enclosed an 18th century burial ground with a couple of interesting head stones and even a standing stone on which is carved a Christian cross, and also some trees surrounding a broken down chambered cairn.
-These, along with some scattered domestic ruins, give the place a sad sort of a feeling, but the views are not to be missed - on a good day of course.
-There is an iron age fort on the headland to the SW which I have not got to - yet.
+These, along with some scattered domestic ruins, give the place a sad sort of a feeling, but the views are not to be missed — on a good day of course.
+There is an iron age fort on the headland to the southwest which I have not got to yet.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE